void-linux/void-docs/src/xbps/repositories/mirrors/tor.md

 # Using Tor mirrors

-Tor is an anonymising software that bounces traffic via computers all around the world.
+Tor is an anonymizing software that bounces traffic via computers all around the world.
 It can provide access to regular sites on the internet or to hidden sites only available on the network.